The Importance of the Author–Editor Connection

 Sophie Playle

-After explaining why asking me – a freelance editor – this question was like asking a boutique hotel if you should buy a flight and stay at their establishment or go with a package holiday and not stay with them at all, I said it was really up to him!
+After explaining why asking me – while I was working as a freelance editor – this question was like asking a boutique hotel if you should buy a flight and stay at their establishment or go with a package holiday and not stay with them at all, I said it was really up to him!

 Pros and cons of packagers